 Jon Pickard has been recognized internationally for his achievements in architecture.
-He has designed or collaborated in the design of some of the world’s most recognized buildings, including such prominent projects as the ExxonMobil Office Complex in Houston, Texas; Mutual of Omaha’s new headquarters in Omaha, Nebraska, Northwestern Mutual’s new headquarters in Milwaukee; the Devon Energy Center in Oklahoma City, Oklahoma; 609 Main at Texas and BHP Billiton’s headquarters, both in Houston, Texas; Norfolk Southern’s headquarters and 1180 Peachtree, both in Atlanta, Georgia; and, 300 North LaSalle in downtown Chicago, Illinois.
-Most recently, he led the design of the Uber Sky Tower, a visionary concept for Uber’s next-generation urban aviation transport system.
+He has designed or collaborated in the design of some of the world’s most recognized buildings, including such prominent projects as the ExxonMobil Global Campus in Houston, Texas; Mutual of Omaha’s new headquarters in Omaha, Nebraska, Northwestern Mutual’s new headquarters in Milwaukee, Wisconsin; the Devon Energy Center in Oklahoma City, Oklahoma; 609 Main at Texas and BHP’s headquarters, both in Houston, Texas; Norfolk Southern’s headquarters and 1180 Peachtree, both in Atlanta, Georgia; and 300 North LaSalle in downtown Chicago, Illinois.
+In 2018, he led the design of the Uber Sky Tower, a visionary concept for Uber’s next-generation urban aviation transport system.
 Mr. Pickard is currently leading the 200 Mission PG&E redevelopment in San Francisco and the 20th Street high-rise office tower in Oakland, California.

 Prior to the founding of Pickard Chilton, he collaborated with Cesar Pelli in the design of numerous landmark and award-winning projects, including two of the most significant commercial developments ever built: the World Financial Center in New York and Kuala Lumpur City Centre, a development that includes the Dewan Filharmonic, Malaysia’s National Symphony Hall, and two of the world’s tallest buildings, the Petronas Towers.